deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 ## Dealing with Backpressure

 The term [backpressure](https://en.wikipedia.org/wiki/Back_pressure) is borrowed from fluid dynamics and relates to to the software systems' dataflow.
 In our examples, the stages execute concurrently but this doesn't guarantee an optimal performance.
 Let's revisit the pizza example.
 It takes a longer time to bake the pizza than to add the toppings.
-This becomes an issue when we have to process a large number of pizza orders as we're going to end up with many pizzas with their toppings added, waiting to be baked, but our oven bakes in only one at a time.
+This becomes an issue when we have to process a large number of pizza orders as we're going to end up with many pizzas with their toppings added, waiting to be baked, but our oven bakes only one at a time.
 We can solve this by getting a larger oven, or even multiple ovens.

 <img src="/images/posts/2020-01-07-csharp-channels-part3/bottleneck.png" />

-In the line-counter example, the stage where we read the file and count its lines might cause might experience backpressure because reading a sufficiently large file is slower than retreiving a file metadata (the previous stage).
+In the line-counter example, the stage where we read the file and count its lines might cause might experience backpressure because reading a sufficiently large file (stage 2) is slower than retreiving a file metadata (stage 1).
 It makes sense to increase the capacity of this stage and that's where `Split<T>` and `Merge<T>` which we discussed in [part 1](/csharp-channels-part-1#multiplexer) come into use.
 We'll summarize them.

 ### Split